cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Therefore, I will have to redesign the entire simulator to add a global state of the blockchain, which is not in the scope of the simulator, as I have mentioned that this will be ignored in the Analysis section due to abstracting the complexity of blockchain networks.
 For really passionate learners, I will introduce that a fork chain might happen in real life blockchain networks, including how they work and how consensus algorithms can be used to solve this problem in a descriptive box as a usability feature when developing a GUI.

 === Robustness Test
-To test the robustness of the code, I have asked my stakeholders to try crashing my CLI by smashing my keyboard and adding unexpected inputs.
+To test the robustness of the code, I have asked my stakeholders to try crashing my CLI by smashing my keyboard and adding unexpected inputs (penetration testing).
 This can help me to potentially spot some missing validations in the code.
 William and James have tried to add in different inputs to try crash it, but my code still manages to work perfectly and output the expected outputs.\
 \
 However, Jeremy has successfully 'crashed' the CLI by adding an extremely long username input.
 The terminal stops working and he wasn't able to exit the program.
 Therefore, in the future, except from the input data type, I will also have to validate the length of the input data.\
 \